zx119/docs/docs/core/tools/dotnet-restore.md

 ## Implicit `dotnet restore`

-Starting with .NET Core 2.0, `dotnet restore` is run implicitly if necessary when you issue the following commands:
+Starting with .NET Core 2.0 SDK, `dotnet restore` is run implicitly if necessary when you issue the following commands:

 - [`dotnet new`](dotnet-new.md)
 - [`dotnet build`](dotnet-build.md)